ValentinaAng/Milestone-Machine-learning-Project---AIDS/README.md

 # Results
 The results achieved were not optimal.
 The highest performance was observed with the RandomForest Classifier, which yielded an:

   F1 score of 77%

-recall of 77%
+  Recall of 77%

-precision of 76%
+  Precision of 76%

-accuracy of 89%.
+  Accuracy of 89%

 However, compared to the findings reported in this publication: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6080677/, my model's performance was lower.
 There is always room for improvement: